sirkibsirkib/reo_rs/README.md

 ```

 This example demonstrates that nothing is stopping you from making protocol components by hand, but they are verbose and intricate.
 The [Reo Compiler](http://reo.project.cwi.nl) is able to generate these definitions from more human-friendly Reo specifications.

+## Playground
+See the `/playground/` for a walkthrough of how this library may be used